Lumarstar/AISG_Foundations_In_AI/Cleaning Data in Python/3__advanced_data_problems.md

 ```

 This snippet of code isolates all temperatures above 40 (why 40?
 Based on contextual
 knowledge of NYC!
-40 degrees Celsius is a common sense maximum for NYC.), and then
+40 degrees Celsius is a common sense maximum for NYC), and then
 converts them into degrees Celsius by using the formula.
 Lastly, these values are
-reassigned to their respective rows that contained Fahrenheit data.
+reassigned to their respective rows that contain Fahrenheit data.

 Consistent with our previous approaches, we can always use the `assert` statement
-to verify that conversion has been completed.
+to verify that the conversion has been completed.

 ```python
   # if assertion passes, nothing is returned